shinji-san/LuhnDotNet/README.md

     }
 }
 ```
-### Compute PZN Check Digit with Mod11
+### Compute PZN Check Digit with Modulo 11
-The `LuhnDotNet` library can be used to compute the check digit of a Pharmazentralnummer (PZN) using the Mod11 algorithm.
-The PZN is a unique identifier for pharmaceuticals in Germany and Austria, and the last digit is a check digit calculated using the Mod11 algorithm.
+The `LuhnDotNet` library can be used to compute the check digit of a Pharmazentralnummer (PZN) using the Modulo 11 algorithm.
+The PZN is a unique identifier for pharmaceuticals in Germany and Austria, and the last digit is a check digit calculated using the Modulo 11 algorithm.
 Here is an example of how to compute the check digit of a PZN using the `LuhnDotNet` library:

 ```csharp